mathieucarbou/YaSolR/docs/manual.md

 ### Access Point Mode

-You can also chose to not connect to your Home WiFi and keep the AP mode active.
+You can also choose to not connect to your Home WiFi and keep the AP mode active.
 In this case, you will need to connect to the router WiFi each time you want to access it.

 In AP mode, all the features depending on Internet access and time are not available (MQTT, NTP).